-The Global Brain can be defined as the distributed intelligence emerging from the ICT network that connects all humans and machines on this planet.
-The Global Brain Institute (GBI) was founded in January 2012 at the Vrije Universiteit Brussel (VUB) to research this phenomenon.
+The Global Brain can be defined as the distributed intelligence emerging from the Internet.
+The Global Brain Institute (GBI) was founded in 2012 at the Vrije Universiteit Brussel (VUB) to research this phenomenon.
 The GBI grew out of the Global Brain Group, an international community of researchers created in 1996, and the Evolution, Complexity and Cognition research group at the VUB.

-The GBI uses scientific methods to better understand the evolution towards ever-stronger interconnections between people, software and machines.
+The GBI uses scientific methods to better understand the global evolution towards ever-stronger connectivity between people, software and machines.
 By developing concrete models of this development, we can anticipate both its promises and its perils.
-That would help us to steer a course towards an optimal outcome for humanity.
+That would help us to steer a course towards the best possible outcome for humanity.

 (for more details, check our strategic objectives and activities)

-Challenges that cannot be fully resolved by a single agent are normally propagated to one or more other agents, along the links in the network.
+Challenges that cannot be fully resolved by a single agent are propagated to other agents, along the links in the network.
 These agents contribute their own expertise to resolving the challenge.
 If necessary, they propagate the challenge further, until it is fully resolved.
-Thus, the skills of the different agents are pooled into a collective intelligence much more powerful than the intelligence of its individual members.
+Thus, the skills of the different agents are pooled into a collective intelligence much greater than the intelligence of its individual members.

-The propagation of challenges across the global network is a complex, self-organizing process, similar to the "spreading activation" that characterizes thinking in the human brain.
+The propagation of challenges across the global network is a complex process of self-organization.
+It is similar to the "spreading activation" that characterizes thinking in the human brain.
 This process will typically change the network by reinforcing useful links, while weakening less useful ones.
 Thus, the network learns and adapts to new challenges, becoming ever more intelligent.

 ContactPostal address: Global Brain Institute